 The temptations of the enemy in this fifth factor include a push toward the extremes of spiritual slothfulness or zeal without knowledge.
 The signs of lethargy are obvious: not fasting, not keeping a prayer rule, not attending services, etc. These things usually result in a slow spiritual death, because every day we are either moving closer to God or further away from Him.

 The opposite extreme is witnessed in those who treat the methodology and disciplines of the Church as an end in themselves.
 The result is pride and arrogance, looking down upon others, and delusion.
-Both extremes are equally dangerous.
+Both extremes are equally dangerous, the latter more so because it so often acts invisibly.

 Knowing ourselves is the key to winning against our spiritual enemy in the factors listed above.
 To know oneself requires years of trying, falling, and getting back up again.
 By simply paying attention to these times that we fall, and by asking for honest feedback from our spiritual mentors, we can begin to shed light on our souls and understand the battlefield more clearly.